cmeury/Projects/README-scratch.md

 Martyr2’s Mega Project List
 ========

 Trying to complete all projects from [Martyr2’s Mega Project List](http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/).
+Forked the repo from [thekarangoel](https://github.com/thekarangoel/Projects).

 **Note**: If you fork this repo to solve these projects in any language of your choice, please remove all my code, and start from scratch; you'll benefit a lot.
 Do ***not*** send pull requests.

 Some details:

-* I will use Python to solve these.
-Why?
-Because I want to learn the language quickly.
+* I am not sure yet what language I will use to solve these.
+Most likely Scala.
-* I have no interest in making games, so I'm excluding those from the list below.
-* I'm not interested in networking, so I *might* skip all (or some) of them.
 * The projects will not be made in the order posted.
 * I may not be able to complete all of them.
 * My method of solving them may not be the best.